 Arity’s 2019 mobility predictions

-Our shared mobility master Rachel Allen was recently updating her calendar for the New Year and the process got her thinking about the last 12 months and what it means for 2019.
+Our sharing economy master Rachel Allen was recently updating her calendar for the New Year and the process got her thinking about the last 12 months and what it means for 2019.
 Here are a few thoughts, insights, and predictions from the oft-used keyboard of her iPhone.

 At Arity, something that we are seeing from the leaders we work with is that after adding new services via acquisition and partnerships, companies are going to rely on brand loyalty to transition their customers into new multi-modal subscription plans that include bike and scooter services to solve the ever elusive ‘last mile’ challenge.